saumyajeet1/CHESS/README.md

 # Student-repo

-It is an academic depository for student where they can store their academic acheivements and which will result in the formation of CV.
+It is a site developed for CHESS